seetohjinwei/StackC/README.md

 ## TODO

+- `forth.c` flag to support running a string straight from command line
 - change makeToken to use an array instead of a bunch of if/else
+- allow pushing of negative numbers
 - `forth.c` debug flag to print stack after each operation
-- `forth.c` flag to support running a string straight from command line
-- dup2 duplicates top two
 - Come up with a name
 - Power (exponent)
 - Bitwise operations
 - Rule 110 program
 - declaration of constants and small arrays instead of `mem`?
 - Allow user-defined words
+- small standard library?